priya-dharshini-t/student-attendance/README.md

 # 🎓 Student Attendance Management System

 A simple and effective student attendance management system built with PHP and MySQL.
-It includes login systems for both students and admins, attendance tracking, and class-wise reports.
+It includes login systems for both students and admins, attendance tracking, and lively sms.

 ### 🔗 Live Site
 [Hosted on Vercel](https://student-attendance-chi.vercel.app/)